-Introduction to Psychology (DI) PSY 101

-PSY 220 Introduction to Statistics 3 credits PSY 270 Experimental Psychology (IW) (DI) 4 credits
+PSY 101 Introduction to Psychology (DI) 3 credits PSY 220 Introduction to Statistics 3 credits PSY 270 Experimental Psychology (IW) (DI) 4 credits

 AGEC-A. To complete your General Education requirements, one of the courses taken to fulfill degree requirements must be designated as an Intensive Writing/Critical Inquiry course (IW), Global/International/Historical Awareness (GIH) course, and Diversity and Inclusion (DI) course.
 Note that a single course may fulfill more than one of the requirements.